swiftlang/swift-testing/Sources/Testing/Testing.docc/Parallelization.md

   }
   ```

-In the example above, all the test functions in the
+In the example above, all the test functions in the `FoodTruckDatabaseTests`
-`FoodTruckDatabaseTests` extension and in `ReadingTests` will run
+extension and in `ReadingTests` will run serially with respect to each other
-serially with respect to each other because they are eventually contained
+because they are eventually contained within a test suite which is declared
-within a test suite which is declared `.serialized`.
+``Trait/serialized``.